dagraham/trf-dgraham/trf/README.txt

         early = forecast - η × spread
         late = forecast + η × spread

-where, by default, `η = 2`.
-With these settings at least 75% of the intervals would put the actual outcome between `early` and `late`.
+where the value of η is set by the user.
+With `η = 3`, e.g., at least 1-1/3^2 ~= 89% of the intervals would put the actual outcome between `early` and `late`.
 For the bird feeder example:

         early = 240920T0700 - 2 × 1d1h = 240918T0500
         late = 240920T0700 + 2 × 1d1h = 240922T0900

-The list view reflects theses calculations:
+The list view reflects these calculations:

 +----------------------------------------------------------------+
 |  tag   forecast  η spread   latest    name                     |